 Screen of Green (ScrOG)

-If local laws limit the number of plants you can cultivate, the Screen of Green (ScrOG) method will allow you to create the most growth sites, thereby producing the largest yield possible.
-The ScrOG method forces plants to grow through a suspended horizontal screen, allowing colas to form in otherwise dormant areas of the plant as it spreads laterally across the screen.
-In short, a ScrOG encourages horizontal growth during the vegetative phase by inhibiting it vertically.
+If local laws limit the amount of cannabis you can cultivate, the Screen of Green (ScrOG) method will allow you to create the most growth sites, thereby producing the largest yield possible.
+The ScrOG method forces cannabis plants to grow through a suspended horizontal screen, allowing colas to form in otherwise dormant areas of the plant as it spreads laterally across the screen.
+In short, a ScrOG encourages horizontal plant growth during the vegetative phase by inhibiting it vertically.

 Low Stress Training (LST)

-Low Stress Training (LST) involves bending and tying down stems for maximum yield and light exposure for a chosen area on the plant.
-The term “low stress” refers to altering stem growth without extreme bending to prevent too much stress from breaking or cutting.
-LST is usually performed in conjunction with the ScrOG method and should typically begin during the vegetative stage before stems are hard and unpliable.
+Low Stress Training (LST) involves bending and tying down plant stems for maximum yield and light exposure for a chosen area on the cannabis plant.
+The term “low stress” refers to altering stem growth without extreme bending to prevent too much stress from breaking or cutting the main stem or side branches.
+LST is usually performed in conjunction with the ScrOG method and should typically begin during the plant's vegetative stage before stems are hard and unpliable.

 Rather than emphasizing sustained levels of low stress, super cropping involves strategically executed forms of “high stress” to boost the plant's development of cannabinoids and terpenes.
 Super cropping consists of pinching areas of the stems and tying them down.
 If you try super cropping and end up applying to much stress, apply duct tape to the damaged area to help the plant heal.